UriyaHarpeness/nonogram/README.md

 * Implements high levels of optimizations, reducing options generated to minimum, causing a much faster run.
 * Supports multiple levels of logging.
 * Saves result to a file.
-* Implements a python code which uses [Pygame](https://www.pygame.org/) to represent the nonogram's solution.
+* Implements a python code which uses [Pygame](https://www.pygame.org/) to represent the nonogram's solution and another script that uses [requests](https://pypi.org/project/requests/) and [xmltodict](https://pypi.org/project/xmltodict/) to get a random nonogram from [Web Paint-By-Number](https://webpbn.com/).

 ## Documentation